christianvuye/VATPAT/docs/worklog/LearningJournal.md

 - A Django model is a Python class.
 Python classes can inherit from multiple parent classes.
 A Mixin class is a class that can be used to avoid repeating the same code in multiple classes.
 - The field DateIssued is a DateTimeField, so the fields Month and Year are redundant.
 Instead of having separate fields for Month and Year, use a single DateIssued field with the date of the credit note.
 If you use Month and Year, you will need to convert them to a date format when doing operations on these fields.
 - Store emails as text values, not as BLOB.
 A BLOB is for images.
+- Add type hints to the functions and make them more generic.
+Avoid hardcoding model names and field names in the functions.
+- Make functions more pure by removing print statements and side effects.
+Instead, return the data and let the caller decide what to do with it.
+- Avoid using global variables in functions.
+Pass the required data as arguments to the functions.
+- Avoid HTML formatting in Python code.
+Instead, use templates to generate HTML content.
+- Use Querys instead of Python functions for aggregations where possible.